-From 124 university students in Japan, the authors collected shadowing utterances in English.
-For this collection, a web-based shadowing recording system was developed.
-The students were asked to shadow 55 model utterances without viewing manuscripts, and each model utterance was shadowed four times.
+From 124 university students in Japan, the authors collected shadowing utterances in English using a web-based recording system.
+The students were asked to shadow a set of 55 model utterances without viewing manuscripts, and the set were shadowed four times, i.e., four shadowings per utterance.
 Ten utterances out of the 55 model utterances were selected based on syntactic and semantic difficulty, and used for investigation in this paper.
 Further, the fourth shadowings from the students are used in this paper.
 Two American teachers of English and a Canadian teacher of English assessed all the selected shadowings.
 Each utterance is composed of two or three phrases and scoring was done for each phrase.
 In total, 3,375 shadowed phrases were rated by the three teachers.
 Using the phrasebased scores, it is possible to derive sentence-level and speaker-level scores.
 A sentence-level score was obtained by averaging the phraselevel scores in that sentence, and a speaker-level score was obtained by averaging the sentence-level scores of that speaker.